rzrymiak/uBlock/README.md

 There is also a development version in the Chrome Web Store if you want to test uBlock Origin with the latest changes: see [_uBlock Origin dev build_][Chrome Dev].

-It is expected that uBlock Origin is compatible with any Chromium-based browsers.
+It's expected that uBlock Origin is compatible with any Chromium-based browsers.

 #### Firefox / Firefox for Android